MuindiStephen/onboarding-customers-api/README.md

 * DDL - Data Definition language - defines, creates and modifies [CREATE,  ALTER, DROP, TRUNCATE]
 * DML - Data Manipulation Language - allows for manipulation of data in the database such as deleting, updating, creating, reading or accessing data from the database (CRUD operations) [SELECT, INSERT, UPDATE, DELETE]
 * DCL - allows for granting privileges in the database, security of the database and controlling concurrent access in the database by instructing the server, sucn as [GRANT, COMMIT, ROLLBACK, LOCK TABLE, CONNECT & REVOKE] commands in the database
+* REST APIs are idempotent that is they can handle may requests and therefore are meant for retrieval only.
+They never mutate data and return the same result being requested, only for retrieval of data.

 ### Using Postgres commandline Tool
 * sudo -u postgres psql - create an admin user for you to interact with postgres db in the terminal